5 benefits of networking with your local game warden

 One resource often overlooked is your local conservation police officer or game warden.
 While game wardens spend most of their time in the woods and on the water, they have intimate knowledge of their local community that could benefit police investigations.
 Here are five benefits of networking with your local game warden:

 1. Game wardens are a source of data

-Many natural resource agencies have local licenses and contact databases.
-These repositories are full of current data.
+Many natural resource agencies have local licenses and contact databases full of current data.
 Phone numbers, street addresses and emails are provided by the public to maintain their outdoor licenses and permits.
 Unlike driver’s license files, which often have a four-year expiration, fishing and hunting licenses expire each year.
 Outdoor enthusiasts must keep their files up to date so licenses and permits arrive on time for upcoming seasons.
 Many times, these files are available for investigative purposes.